ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

     Interpretation:

-    Qhen looking at the histogram of the SalePrice, it can be observed that the data went from being right-skewed to having a normal distribution.
+    When looking at the histogram of the SalePrice, the data goes from being right-skewed to having a normal distribution.

 ### 12 Using subsets method to identify the best model